 Virtual Private Lessons via Zoom

 The Ballroom Dance Center is open for in-person lessons.
-If you would like the convenience of on-line private lessons from your laptop, tablet, or phone, Zoom lessons are still an available option.
+However, if you would like the convenience of on-line private lessons from your laptop, tablet, or phone, Zoom lessons are an available option.
 Our teaching staff and students have found these lessons very helpful in achieving certain dance goals.

 The Zoom technology is simple, very much like Face Time or Skype.
 Call the studio at 706-854-8888, if you would like to take advantage of this innovative learning format from the comfort of home.